-During the year Mr Gary Fitton and Ms Nana Pierre became Trustees.
+During the year Mrs Carol Jones and Mr Phil Webster became Trustees.

-An internal audit of Trustee skills has been undertaken and new appointments will be made in the new financial year, if possible, to reflect areas of skill shortage identified in the audit.
+An internal audit of Trustee skills has been undertaken and future appointments will be made to reflect areas of skill shortage identified in the audit.
 Self-evaluation is currently ongoing as part of the audit.